cobriant/qelp/README.md

-# qelp
+# qelp (quick help)

 An alternative set of beginner friendly help docs for commonly used functions in R and the Tidyverse.
-Because sometimes, less is more.
+Because sometimes, less is more!

 ## Getting started

+Install qelp, but don't attach it.
+This way you'll have no name space conflicts.

 library(devtools)

 install_github("cobriant/qelp")
-library(qelp, pos = 5)

 ## Start reading the docs!

-### dplyr functions
+See qelp help docs for a function:

 ?qelp::select

-?qelp::filter
-?qelp::mutate
-?qelp::arrange
-?qelp::summarize
-?qelp::group_by
+See normal help docs for a function:

+?select

+## List of qelp docs

+### dplyr

+[X] select
+[X] mutate
+[X] arrange
+[X] filter
+[X] group_by
+[X] summarize